 – TIA

+– Linux Foundation Edge

+– Linux Foundation Networking (LFN)

+– Linux Foundation Hyperledger

+– OpenStack

+– Open Network Operating System

+WSIS Action Lines:

+– C2, C11

+Sustainable Development Goals:

+– SDG9

 Draft Question E/11

+Signalling requirements and protocols for border network gateway in the context of network virtualization and intelligentization

-Protocols and procedures supporting services provided by broadband network gateways(Continuation of Question 5/11)
+(Continuation of Question 5/11)

 Motivation

-The broadband network gateway (BNG) is the access point to the provider's IP network for various broadband services bearing by different access technologies, including xDSL, PON,Wifi and other emerging communication technologies suitable for IoT applications, etc. It is therefore a key point of control through which the customer services may be configured at the customer site and within the access network.
-With the evolution of access network and more strong demands for bearing multi-services, BNG's capabilities need to be enhanced to support the multi-services and provide better QoS, reliability and security for bearing multi-services.
+As the anchor of user access network and service provision, the device form and the deployment of service functions for border network gateway (BNG) are constantly evolving with new technologies such as SDN, NFV, cloud computing, Internet of Things and artificial intelligence, especially with the network architecture evolving toward virtualization, openness and intelligentization.
+Therefore, in order to adapt to the network architecture evolution, new service requirements, interfaces and signalling protocols for border network gateway need to be defined to support the multi-services ,as well as BNG's capabilities need to be enhanced to provide better QoS, reliability and security for bearing multi-services.

-When introducing the software-defined networking (SDN)and network function virtualization (NFV) technology into access network, it is required to define new interfaces for open network capabilities, define new protocol to control underlay physical transfer devices, define new protocol interactive process to communicate between controller and transfer devices, define new protocols and procedures to improve reliability, resource utilization and flexibly distribute user's policies among the multiple BNGs.
-Also new protocol procedures are required to enable the rapid provisioning of services over customer IP networks, the services to the customer through multiple broadband network gateways and the open networking value added service (VAS).
+When introducing the software-defined networking (SDN), network function virtualization (NFV) and network intelligence technology into access network, it is required to define new interfaces for open network capabilities, define new protocol to control underlay physical transfer devices, define new protocol interactive process to communicate between controller and transfer devices, define new protocols and procedures to improve reliability, resource utilization and flexibly distribute user's policies among the multiple BNGs.
+Also new protocol procedures are required to enable the rapid provisioning of services over customer IP networks, the services to the customer through multiple border network gateways and the open networking value added service (VAS).